Restaurant insurance: The top types of coverage every restaurant needs

-What it is: Workers’ compensation insurance pays for medical expenses and lost wages if one of your workers has a job-related injury or illness.
+What it is: A workers’ compensation insurance policy pays for medical expenses and lost wages if one of your workers has a job-related injury or illness.

 Why your restaurant needs it: First—and most obviously—it’s required by law just about everywhere.
 But it also protects your business in some very important ways.

-Imagine that one of your restaurant employees mishandles a knife during lunch rush and seriously injures their hand.
+Imagine that one of your restaurant employees mishandles a knife during a lunch rush and seriously injures their hand.
 Without workers’ comp coverage, you—the employer—would be liable for the cost of medical care and rehabilitation for that injury.
 If the injury is very serious, you might also be on the hook for the cost of job retraining or long-term disability payments.
 That could get seriously expensive.
 It could even put your restaurant out of business.

 With workers’ comp?
 The insurer will pay for the cost of the injury.
 You can continue running your restaurant.
 That’s a much better scenario.

-Important to know: Each state sets its own requirements for workers’ comp—and you can’t adjust them.
-That means there are basically no decisions to make and every workers’ comp insurer is selling the same product.
+Important to know: Each state sets its workers’ comp requirements—and you can’t adjust them.
+That means there are no decisions to make, and every workers’ comp insurer sells the same product.
 How much your workers’ comp insurance costs will have more to do with your payroll (number of employees).

 2. Business Owner’s Policy

-What it is: A Business Owner’s Policy (often called BOP, or simply business owner’s insurance) is a bundle of handy coverages that’s designed to protect your restaurant from many different kinds of liability.
+What it is: A Business Owner’s Policy (often called BOP, or simply business owner’s insurance) is a bundle of handy small business insurance coverages designed to protect your restaurant from many different kinds of liability.

 A restaurant is a dangerous place with lots of sharp objects, slippery surfaces, and hot burners.
 There’s no way to predict what could happen at your business.
 There’s also no way to predict how and why someone might sue you.
 A BOP covers many of the unexpected financial hits that could otherwise put you out of business.